Having a student visa means you can study in New Zealand for a set time at a specified institution as a full-time student.

 You may be allowed to work for up to 20 hours each week and full-time during all scheduled vacations and/or during the summer vacation period.

-You do not have to have a job offer to work part-time (20 hours per week).
-Your full-time programme of study must meet one of the following criteria:
+You can work part-time for up to 20 hours per week if your full-time programme of study meets one of the following criteria:

 If you are here on a visitor or work visa and you want to study part time for longer than three months, you can apply for a variation of conditions to your current visa.

-You hold a work visa and you wish to undertake:
+A variation of conditions is not required if you hold a work visa and you wish to undertake:

-If your partner or children want to come to New Zealand with you, they will need to apply for a visitor visa or, if they will also be studying, their own student visa.
+If your partner or children want to come to New Zealand with you, they need to apply for a visitor visa or, if they will also be studying, their own student visa.

 Student visa holders are generally not eligible for publicly funded health and disability services.
 People covered by New Zealand’s reciprocal health agreements with Australia and United Kingdom are entitled to publicly funded health care for immediately necessary medical treatment only.

-You can be refused a visa if:
+You may also not be granted a visa if:

-If we are unsure whether you will meet the requirements of your visa, you may need to apply for a limited visa.
+If we are unsure whether you meet the requirements of your visa, you may need to apply for a limited visa.